laboon/ebook/text/98_glossary_of_terms.md

 __Test double__: A "fake object" which can be used in unit testing to limit dependencies on other classes, which may have problems of their own, not yet developed, or simply be time- or resource-intensive to actually instantiate.

+__Test fixture__: A procedure or program which puts a system into a state ready for testing.

 __Test hook__: A "hidden" method which allows input to, or output from, the system in order to make it easier to test.

 __Test plan__: A list of related test cases that are run together.